 Dividend Income and Tax: A Guide to Maximizing Returns

-If you’re new to self-employment and running a limited company, you may have come across the term ‘dividend income’ in business discussions, but might not be familiar with what it actually means.
+If you’re new to self-employment and running a limited company.
+You may have come across the term Dividend Tax and Income in business discussions.
+But might not be familiar with what it actually means.

 What is a dividend Income?